lyndon025/playtested/src/content/article/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-09-28-call-of-duty-mobile-season-9-graveyard-shift-everything-you-need-to-know-how-about-warz
+title: 'Call of Duty Mobile Season 9: Graveyard Shift - Everything you need to know (How about Warzone?)'
+game: Everything you need to know (How about Warzone?)
 description: 'Call of Duty: Mobile Season 7US 8.8 Action Shooter Download'
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-0.avif
+  - /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-1.avif
+  - /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-2.avif
+  - /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-3.avif
+  - /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-4.avif
 pubDate: 2023-09-28
 tags:
-- board games
+  - board-games
   - everything-you-need-to-know-how-about-warzone
   - family
   - ios
   - mobile
-- nintendo ds
+  - nintendo-ds
   - pc
-- playstation 3
+  - playstation-3
   - taptap
   - wii
-- xbox 360
+  - xbox-360
 thumb: /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-0.avif
-title: 'Call of Duty Mobile Season 9: Graveyard Shift - Everything you need to know (How about Warzone?)'
-game: Everything you need to know (How about Warzone?)
-gallery:
-- /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-0.avif
-- /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-1.avif
-- /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-2.avif
-- /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-3.avif
-- /images/reviews/legacy/2023-09-28-call-of-duty-mobile-season-9-graveyard-shift---everything-you-need-to-know-how-about-warz-4.avif
 ---

 Call of Duty: Mobile Season 7US
 8.8
 Action
 Shooter
 Download

-✨Release Date and Overview
+## ✨Release Date and Overview
 Call of Duty: Mobile Season 9 — Graveyard Shift is scheduled to launch on October 4 at 5 PM PT.
 This season promises a slew of engaging content, including the return of fan-favorite modes and the usual seasonal array of rewards to entice players.

-🧟Zombies Classic and Undead Siege
+## 🧟Zombies Classic and Undead Siege

 One of the biggest highlights is the return of both Zombies Classic and Undead Siege modes, both from past seasons.
 Zombies Classic was first introduced way back in November 2019, taking inspiration from the popular Zombie modes in the mainline games, while Undead Siege was introduced in 2021.
 These game modes have come and gone throughout the years and were not necessarily limited to Halloween periods.